avi0889/datastructures/README.md

 * Big Omega tells us the lower bound of the runtime of a function, and Big O tells us the upper bound.
 Often times, they are different and we can’t put a guarantee on the runtime - it will vary between the two bounds and the inputs.
 But what happens when they’re the same?
 Then we can give a theta (Θ) bound - our function will run in that time, no matter what input we give it.
 In general, we always want to give a theta bound if possible because it is the most accurate and tightest bound.
 If we can’t give a theta bound, the next best thing is the tightest O bound possible.

+# Stack
+* lifo => last in first out

+# Queue
+* fifo => first in first out
+* Priority queue is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
+In a priority queue, an element with high priority is served before an element with low priority.

+# Set
+* a collection which doesn't allow duplicates

+# Map
+* a key value collection

+# Heap
+* Min-Heap has every parent smaller than it's children.
+Hence the smallest element is always the root.
+* Max-Heap has every parent larger than it's children.
+Hence the largest element is always the root.

+# TREES

 # BST
 * Can get skewed if elements are inserted in sorted order